HausNet/hausnet-server/README.md

 Server-side HausNet protocol implementation.

 # Architecture
-A HausNet system consists of an integration with a management system (e.g. [Home Assistant](https://github.com/HausNet/hausnet-hass)), a server (this software), and a network of devices running the protocol.
+A HausNet system consists of an integration with a management system (e.g. [Home Assistant](https://github.com/HausNet/hausnet-hass)), this server software, and a network of devices running the protocol.

 # Protocol